Jsntoliver/HOTOSMProject/README.md

 How To Run:

+You can just use the mbtiles that I have included in the project or follow the steps below to make your own.

+If you use the ones I provide just follow the steps to run the road-diff program like this, "node index.js hawaii.mbtiles gpx.mbtiles".

+Then just follow the steps afterwards.

+Making your own mbtiles:

 First download your gpx files and download your road data from http://download.geofabrik.de/index.html.
 I downloaded the .shp.zip file of Hawaii.

 Make sure that the gpx and road data are for the same area.